glewis67/Employee-Tracker/README.md

 ## Installation

-To install no necessery dependencies just follow the url link.
+To install necessery dependencies, follow the instruction below:

+ Run this command:```Node index.js```

 ## Usage
+Allow user to tracked employees location in a company.

 ## Questions